Chatham, New Jersey: Shared services

-Chatham Township shares various joint public services with Chatham Borough: the school district (created in 1986), the library (since 1974), the municipal court (created 2010), the medical emergency squad (since 1936), and the decades long, recreation program.
+The municipalities of Chatham and Chatham Township now share various joint public services: the school district (School District of the Chathams, created in 1986), the library (since 1974), the municipal court (created 2010), the medical emergency squad (since 1936), and the decades long, recreation program.

 Public schools

-Chatham Borough and Chatham Township held elections in November 1986 to consider joining their separate school districts.
-This proposal was supported by the voters of both municipalities and they now share a regionalized school district, the School District of the Chathams.
+The municipalities of Chatham and Chatham Township held elections in November 1986 to consider joining their separate school districts.
+This proposal was supported by the voters of both and they now share a regionalized school district, the School District of the Chathams.